theupscale/maektwain.github.io/_posts/2015-03-04-r-data-types-week-one.markdown

 author: Saransh Sharma
 ---

-As we have enough basic knowledge about R now like any other programming language R has suite of data objects which are as following
+As we have enough basic knowledge about R now like any other programming language R has suite of data objects we will be dealing with vectors because it is lot like arrays the

 ###Objects
 R has five atomic classes of objects